gabeklein/expressive-mvc/README.md

 ```
 <!-- <a href="https://codesandbox.io/s/example-simple-wf52i">View in CodeSandbox</a> -->

-First, make a class with properties we wish track.
-Values defined in the constructor (or as class properties) serve as an initial/default state.
+Make a class with properties we wish track.
+Values defined in the constructor (or as class properties) serve as initial/default state.

-Attached to your class is the static-method `use`.
-This is a hook, which will create a new instance and bind it to your component; naturally, it will also destroy on unmount.
+Attached to your class is the static method `use`.
+This is a hook; it will create a new instance of your state and bind it to the component.

-Now, as values on this instance change, our hook will automatically trigger new renders; you may recognize this as "one-way binding".
+Now, as values on this instance change, our hook will trigger new renders!
+You may recognize this as "one-way binding".

 <br/>

 <h2 id="concept-destruct">Destructuring</h2>

-Because of how [subscriptions](#concept-subscription) work, it's a good idea to destructure values you intend to use in a given component.
+Because of how [subscriptions](#concept-subscription) work, a good idea is to destructure values intended for use in a given component.

-The usual downside here though, is needing the original reference in order to update values.
-This is why two reserved keys `get` and `set` are added automatically; with them we can still access the full object.
+The usual downside here though, is needing an original reference to update values.
+This is why two reserved keys `get` and `set` are defined for you; with them we can still access the full instance.

-> Not to be confused with keywords.
-Just named properties, they are both are the same, a circular reference to the full state.
-Use whichever in-practice makes the most sense.
+> Not to be confused with the keywords.
+Just properties, they are both a circular reference to full state.
+Use what makes the most sense semantically.

 ```jsx
 const KitchenCounter = () => {